Factbox: Who wants to be Britain's next prime minister?

 But added: “If there was a binary choice between no deal or no Brexit, I would choose no deal because I think the democratic risk of no Brexit ultimately is higher than the economic risk of no deal.”

+He said he would not seek to change the Withdrawal Agreement which has been rejected by parliament three times and said anyone who said they could do so by October was “deluding themselves or deluding the country”.

+“We have a deal negotiated with the European Union on the Withdrawal Agreement.
+What I would be doing in parliament and with the British people is sorting out that political declaration and landing it so we can get out and move on.”

 A pro-Brexit campaigner, Leadsom made it to the last two in the 2016 contest to replace Cameron.
-She withdrew after a backlash to an interview in which she said being a mother gave her more of a stake in the future of the country than her rival Theresa May.
+She withdrew after a backlash to an interview in which she said being a mother gave her more of a stake in the future of the country than May.

-Leadsom quit as Leader of the House of Commons on Wednesday, saying she did not believe the government’s approach would deliver on the Brexit referendum result.
-She has previously told broadcaster ITV she was “seriously considering standing” to replace May.
+Leadsom quit as Leader of the House of Commons earlier this month, saying she did not believe the government’s approach would deliver on the Brexit referendum result.

-On Brexit, she said the deal May had negotiated did not deliver a “truly sovereign United Kingdom”, and that she opposed a second Brexit vote.

-Asked if he would like to be prime minister, he said: “Never say never.”
+On Brexit, she told the Sunday Times she would put significant effort into encouraging the EU to come up with a “deal that we can all live with” but also said Britain had to leave by the end of October, with or without a deal.

+Health minister Hancock, a former economist at the Bank of England, supported “Remain” in 2016.
+First elected to parliament in 2010, he has held several ministerial roles.

 Javid, a former banker and a champion of free markets, has served a number of cabinet roles and scores consistently well in polls of party members.
 A second-generation immigrant of Pakistani heritage, he has a portrait of late Conservative prime minister Margaret Thatcher on his office wall.